Special Report: 2020 U.S. census plagued by hacking threats, cost overruns

 The Census Bureau’s outside advisers from Carnegie Mellon University’s Software Engineering Institute shared the concern and told the bureau in a 2016 memo, which was reviewed by Reuters, that commercial products such as Pega’s “are not designed to meet an organization’s specifications.”

-Neither the bureau nor Pega commented on the assertion that the need for customization made the system expensive and unreliable.
+Neither the bureau nor Pega commented on the assertion that the need for customisation made the system expensive and unreliable.

 Before hiring Pega, the bureau already had a workable system for data collection, built by in-house staff, Baccigalupi said.
 Starting in 2014, small teams had fashioned prototypes for online responses and mobile apps that seemed to work.
 The online response prototype, known as Primus, had been built at little cost beyond the salaries of the half-dozen or so coders.